fernandotonon/QtMeshEditor/README.md

 ### :computer: Install from release binaries
 #### :apple: macOS

 For now, it is only distributed using the dmg file.
-When it gets notable enough for homebrew (>30 forks, >30 watchers, or >75 stars), I want to distribute it there.

 * Download and open the .dmg file;
 * Drag and drop the QtMeshEditor to the Applications folder: